Dhghomon/easy_rust/README.md

 And for the rest of it it just calls `dbg!` on itself even if you put in an extra comma.

 As you can see, macros are very complicated!
-Usually you only want a macro if you need to automatically do something that a simple function can't do very well.
+Usually you only want a macro to automatically do something that a simple function can't do very well.
 The best way to learn about macros is to look at other macro examples.
-Not many people can just quickly write macros without problems.
+Not many people can quickly write macros without problems.
 So don't think that you need to know everything about macros to know how to write in Rust.
 But if you read other macros, and change them a little, you can easily borrow their power.
 Then you might start to get comfortable with writing your own.

 # Part 2 - Rust on your computer